vyadh/nutest/README.md

 For each file with tests (a suite), dispatch the suite to run on a single Nu subshell.

-Capture test success and failure as well as any output (by overriding print command) and return results via stdout.
+Capture test success and failure as well as any output (by overriding print command) and stream as test events on stdout.

-Collate each subprocess run and print the test results table.
+Collate all events for all suites and tests being run print the test results table.

-(The above mechanism will change with move to an event-based test report architecture.)

 ## Limitations